gattil/2017-ACGT-Tutorials/_docs/pages/howto_CLI.md

 ---
-title: How to use the terminal command line
+title: How to use Unix and the CLI
 permalink: /docs/howto_CLI/
 redirect_from: /index.html
 ---

-## What is computing with Unix?
+###  What is computing with Unix?

 <p>
 Unix is a family of operating systems and